 Duma Tau Camp has just 10 tents offering spacious and luxurious accommodation.
-The thatch and canvas tents are raised off the ground and each has an ensuite bathroom with hot and cold running water plus an extra outdoor shower.
+The tents have canvas roofs that extend over the veranda offering shade.
+They are raised off the ground and each has an ensuite bathroom with hot and cold running water.

 The camp has a dining room, separate bar and lounge overlooking the hippo-filled lagoon.
-These areas are furnished in muted colours and have traditional safari furniture.
+These areas are furnished in muted colours and have traditional safari furniture and plenty of comfy spaces to settle into for some downtime between activities.
 Many meals are served out on the deck overlooking the water.
 There's a fire pit set in a circular deck which makes a great venue for sundowners.
 The swimming pool provides welcome relief from the heat during the day.

 Photographs courtesy of Wilderness Safaris.

 Location: The camp is located in the private Linyanti Wildlife Reserve, bordering Chobe National Park.
 It is situated close to the source of the Savute Channel.
 It is about a 50 minute flight from Maun or 45 minutes from Kasane, followed by a drive of approximately 30 minutes.

 Rooms: 10 tented rooms (8 twin and 2 family rooms with 2 en-suite bedrooms), built on raised decks.
 The tents have canvas roofs and wraparound windows.
 They have en-suite facilities.
 Ceiling and pedestal fans are provided to keep things cool.